mattfusco7/FuscoLog/README.md

 # FuscoLog
-Introducing a new running log system for CU distance.
-Hoping to put an end to the cancerous Strava culture on our team once completed.
-Estimated completion time is March 2022.
+Making a new running log web app for the team (fuck Strava, respectfully).
+Hoping to be fully completed by March 2022, with a coaches dashboard and training group features.

+To see current progress and run the development server, clone the repo and navigate into the 'fusco-log' folder.
+Run 'npm install' and then 'npm start' and you should be all set.